limawebdev1/spotifeels/packages/service-users/README.md

 ## In progress

-* Writing persistence layer methods - fetch user
+* Test persistence layers locally

 ## Next up

-* Writing persistence layer methods
+* Wire up a lambda f(x)

 ## Completed Things

 * Spinning up dynamo on serverless and deploy
+* Wrote persistence layer methods

 ## Stuff I think would be nice to do